NeuroHackademy2024/diffusion-mri/README.md

       4. Input directory with the qsiprep outputs from the previous step
       5. Specify the reconstruction model you want to use.
 For reference: https://qsiprep.readthedocs.io/en/latest/reconstruction.html
       6. Look at acquisition parameters to obtain the voxel resolution or modify according to desired voxel size
-      7. Point to your freesurface license
+      7. Point to your freesurfer license

 ## More info